Nocturne-Knight/Blackjack/README.txt

 Welcome to Blackjack!
-Please note the game is not yet finished due to too many issues.

 Rules:
-Try to get the combined values of the cards in your hands as close to 21 as possible.
+Try to get the combined values of the cards in your hands as close to 21 as possible while going above the dealer's points.
 Be careful: if you go over 21, you bust and you lose.
 Choose to stay or hit.
 If you stay, you are happy with the cards in your hands.
 If you hit, you draw a card from the deck.
+The dealer is your opponent who will continue to draw cards until their points is at least 17.
 Cards:
 Ace=1 or 11, your choice.
 Two=2